samuelwilliams413/samuelwilliams413.github.io/tg/cute.md

 ### Special Features

 - Batform: You may transform into a bat at will.
+- Mistform: You may transform into a cloud of fog.
 - Enthralling: Adv. on CHA checks to charm or terrify
 - Child of the Night: You can walk on all surfaces, including upside down on ceilings.
 - Undying: Unless staked, burned, or concecrated your body reconstitues and you are resurected at the next nightfall.